goatgirl86/10_WebScraping_Mission-to-Mars/README.md

 -	Related GitHub Folders: Challenge

 ### Purpose
-The purposeof this challeng was to build an app that will scrape different websites for data pertaining to a Mission to Mars and then build an accompanying HTML page to display the findings.
+The purpose of this challenge was to build an app that will scrape different websites for data pertaining to a Mission to Mars and then build an accompanying HTML page to display the findings.

 ### Data Analyzed
 Mars Data: